pvdz/drew/README.md

 console.log(tokens.map(function(o){ return o.value; }).join(''); // -> '123 or bar'
 ```

 You can pass on a string to use the built in string splitter.
 You can also pass on an array of tokens of pre-parsed input with a custom parser.
-Only if the tokens are a string, Drew will use its own `split()` on them.
+Only if first argument is a string, Drew will use its own `split()` on them.

 The full api of `run` looks like this: `run(input, queryCode, handler, repeatMode, copyInputMode, startTokenIndex, stopTokenIndex)`

 - `input`: either a string or an array of tokens.
 Note that if an array, it will be the same reference that's returned.
 - `queryCode`: string, the query to apply to the input
-- `handler`: function, the callback
+- `handler`: function or string.
+A callback is called on every call.
+If this is a string any time a callback would be called it clears the tokens of the entire range of the match and set the value of the first token to this string.
 - `repeatMode`: string, optional, one of 'once', 'every', 'after'
 - `copyInputMode`: string, optional, one of 'copy', 'nocopy'
 - `startTokenIndex`: number, optional, token index where Drew should start matching